 • Pass these deductions on to HMRC on behalf of their subcontractors

 These deductions count as advance payments towards the subcontractor’s tax and/or National Insurance contributions when completing their own personal tax returns.
+During the sub-contractor’s personal tax return submission, they may be able to claim back excess CIS deductions resulting in an income tax refund.

 Deductions are made at: